What are all-solid-state batteries?

 The basis of chemical batteries was formed by means of trial and error to obtain high voltage batteries by combining two types of metals, since the invention of the voltaic cell around 1800.

-After batteries were introduced to Japan in the 1800s, batteries were assembled by Japanese own.
+After batteries were introduced to Japan in the 1800s, batteries were assembled by Japanese owned companies.
 The batteries at that time had a problem of leakage of liquid electrolyte.
 "Dry-cell batteries" solved this problem, which were developed around the world.
 In Japan, a unique structure for dry-cell battery was invented, which uses carbon rods.
-It lead to today's dry-cell batteries structure, and it attracted attention from all over the world.
+It led to today's dry-cell batteries structure, which attracted attention from all over the world.

-This is why Japan has become one of the world’s leading basis for battery development and manufacturing.
+This is why Japan has become one of the world’s leading countries in battery development and manufacturing.

-Various liquid electrolytes are used with the type of batteries, aqueous electrolyte with less risk of ignition or electrolyte with flammable organic solvent etc.
+Various liquid electrolytes are used with these types of batteries, from aqueous ectrolytes with less risk of ignition to electrolytes with a flammable organic solvent etc.

-"Lithium-ion batteries" are the most familiar rechargeable batteries to us.
+"Lithium-ion batteries" are the most familiar rechargeable batteries.

 The main components of lithium-ion batteries are positive and negative electrodes, a separator separating them, and liquid electrolyte.
-A metal compound containing lithium is used for the positive electrode, and a graphite that can store lithium ions is used for the negative electrode.
-The energy is stored (charged) and emitted (discharged) with lithium ions and electrons move back and forth between the positive and negative electrodes.
+A metal compound containing lithium is used for the positive electrode, and a graphite, which can store lithium ions is used for the negative electrode.
+The energy is stored (charged) and emitted (discharged) by lithium ions and electrons move back and forth between the positive and negative electrodes.

 Mechanism of charging and discharging of the lithium-ion battery